Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   Créez cette méthode GetKeyAttestationAsync dans MicrosoftPassportHelper.cs.
-Cette méthode vous montrera comment vous procurer les informations nécessaires fournies par Microsoft Passport pour chaque compte sur un appareil spécifique.
+-   Create this GetKeyAttestationAsync method in MicrosoftPassportHelper.cs.
+This method will demonstrate how to obtain all the necessary information that can be provided by Microsoft Passport for each account on a specific device.

     ```cs
     using Windows.Storage.Streams;